danbev/learning-quantum-computing/README.md

 ### Vector notation
-I'm used to seeing a vector named a_hat (with a ^ above the label) but there is a different notation that seems to be used in quantum mechanics which is
+I'm used to seeing a vector named a_hat (with a ^ above the label) but there is a different notation used in quantum mechanics which is:
 ```
 a_hat = |a>
 ```